Equivariant Deep Weight Space Alignment: Experiments

 \section{Experiments}

-In this section, we evaluate \ourmethod\ on the task of aligning and merging neural networks.
-To support future research and the reproducibility of the results, we will make our source code and datasets publicly available upon publication.
+In this section, we evaluate \ourmethod{} on the task of aligning and merging neural networks.
+To support future research and the reproducibility of our results, we made our source code and datasets publicly available at: \url{https://github.com/AvivNavon/deep-align}.

 \textbf{Evaluation metrics.} We use the standard evaluation metrics for measuring model merging~\citep{ainsworth2022git,pena2023re}: Barrier and Area Under the Curve (AUC).
 For two inputs $v,v'$ the Barrier is defined by $\max_{\lambda\in [0,1]} \psi(\lambda)\equiv \mathcal{L}(\lambda v + (1-\lambda)v') - (\lambda \mathcal{L}(v)+(1-\lambda)\mathcal{L}(v'))$ where $\mathcal{L}$ denote the loss function on the original task.
 Similarly, the AUC is defined as the integral of $\psi$ over $[0,1]$.
 Lower is better for both metrics.
 Following previous works~\citep{ainsworth2022git,pena2023re}, we bound both metrics by taking the maximum between their value and zero.